shadow81627/daim/content/blog/build-a-static-site-blog.md

 ## Writing Blog Posts

-Write the blog details in front-matter and everything else in markdown.
-You can even mix html along with markdown.
-Follow the [rules](https://content.nuxtjs.org/writing#html) and you wont have any trouble.
+Write the blog details in front-matter and everything else in Markdown.
+You can even mix HTML along with Markdown.
+Follow the [rules](https://content.nuxtjs.org/writing#html), and you won't have any trouble.
 If are want to have the option of using a rich text editor then adding [Netlify CMS](https://www.netlifycms.org/) is a good place to start.

 ## Conclusion

-Now that you know how to build a static site blog with Nuxt, you're ready to share your awesome content with the internet without worrying about hosting and maintaining a Wordpress server.
-I built this website with Nuxt JS, the blog pages use nuxt content and Vuetify components for styling.
-You can find the full source code on [Github](https://github.com/shadow81627/daim).
+Now that you know how to build a static site blog with Nuxt, you're ready to share your awesome content with the internet without worrying about hosting and maintaining a WordPress server.
+I built this website with Nuxt JS, the blog pages use Nuxt content and Vuetify components for styling.
+You can find the full source code on [GitHub](https://github.com/shadow81627/daim).

 Thanks to [Pramod Devireddy](https://domarpdev.github.io/blog/create-medium-style-blog-theme/) for inspiring this blog post.